Have you caught the latest episode of L&D in 20? Don't miss an episode. Subscribe now!

 Along these lines, Emerald Works finds that 29% of L&D teams are concerned about the pace of technological change, with 39% adding that they are overwhelmed and under-equipped.

 To put this into perspective, The Australian Digital Inclusion Index tracks and measures the rate of digital literacy in Australia.
 In 2020, the report saw a slight increase in Australia’s ADII score, from 61.9 in 2019 to 63 in 2020.
-While it is encouraging that this score is trending in the right direction, this was a smaller increase than in previous years.
+While it is encouraging that this score is trending in the right direction, this was a lower increase than in previous years.

 To underscore the importance of digital literacy and inclusion, the ADII explains some of the factors that contribute to digital literacy, commenting, “across the nation, digital inclusion follows some clear economic and social contours.
 In general, Australians with lower levels of income, employment, and education are significantly less digitally included.
 There is consequently a substantial digital divide between richer and poorer Australians.”